AmduX64/Grand-Junction-Pathway-Benefits/README.md

 Running the complete process included the following components:
 - OpenStreetMaps data extracted as a *.osm.pbf files for a given geography.
 - Graphhopper, an open-source navigation, and routing engine (extended with additional functionalities and customized vehicle types)
-- JOSM, an open-source and cross-platforn application for editing the OSM data.
+- JOSM, an open-source and cross-platform application for editing the OSM data.
 - scripting plugin for running scripts in JOSM (needs to be installed in JOSM)
 - Docker technology for containerization.
-- Docker Swarm for running a computing cluster (4 servers--nodes, with culmatvely 50 cpus, 140 GB ram, and 1 TB of diskspace)
+- Docker Swarm for running a computing cluster (4 servers--nodes, with cumulatively 50 cpus, 140 GB ram, and 1 TB of disk space)
-- Postgres database for storing, querying, retriving data.
+- Postgres database for storing, querying, retrieving  data.
 - NGINX web server, for reverse proxy, load ballancing.
 ![modeling diagram](d1.png)